 Pulmonary Embolisms and Medical Malpractice Lawsuits

 Every doctor in Michigan must provide an appropriate level of care to patients.
 Because most doctors encounter pulmonary embolisms while working in an emergency room, the standard of appropriate care is high.
-Other patients are either at high risk during a hospital stay or even after discharge from hospital after surgery.
+Other patients are either at high risk during a hospital stay or even after discharge from the hospital after surgery.

 To file a lawsuit, you must prove the doctors failed to timely diagnose and treat the condition.
 You must also prove that earlier treatment would have changed the outcome for the patient.
 For example, you must prove the patient would not have died if provided proper treatment.